 Most water fluoridation programs use either sodium fluoride, sodium fluorosilicate or fluorosilicic acid.
 The latter two compounds are known as silicofluorides and are more complex chemical structures than simple sodium fluoride.
 Nevertheless they dissolve in water and dissociate to increase the fluoride ion concentration.
 Chemists disagree on exactly how much of other, possibly harmful, chemical products they leave in water.

 Essentially, dentists are dental experts, not toxicologists and they are often totally unaware of all the science available regarding the safety and effectiveness of ingested fluoride.
+They don’t even see a purpose of investigating this science, instead they keep confidently repeating the mantra “safe and effective”.

 Dentists are an essential part of a successful oral health program but it is unfortunate that many dentists and doctors continue to repeat misleading and inaccurate statements about water fluoridation, often without being aware of the facts.